fdb/slarg-website/events/2022-10-15-jewellery-matter-time-hard-data-soft-stories.md

 How would a jeweler then work with it?

-Why would their tools and choices be relevant?
+Why would their tools and choices be relevant?\

-.

-.

-.
+\
+\
 *Irma Földényi is a Rotterdam based designer, currently a researcher at Sint Lucas Antwerpen and guest teacher at Linking Bodies - Jewellery Department at the Gerrit Rietveld Academy in Amsterdam.*

 *Saskia Van der Gucht is a visual artist, teacher and researcher at Sint Lucas Antwerpen.*